 The Business of Trucking Cargo

-“If you bought it, a truck brought it,” says Bob Johnson, VP of Accurate Cargo.
+“If you bought it, a truck brought it,” says Bob Johnson, VP of Accurate Cargo Delivery Systems.
 “Everything moves on a truck at some point.”

 Big trucks can deliver more freight, but sometimes pickup trucks are the only way to get it up the road.
 When delivering communication equipment to cellular towers, the semi parks at the bottom and a pickup takes it all the way up.

-An Accurate Cargo truck delivered a treadmill to a helicopter that was traveling to the Havasupai reservation in the bottom of the Grand Canyon.
-They transported a satellite from Chandler to Luke Airforce base.
-From there it was loaded onto a transport plane to Alaska and launched into space.
+An Accurate Cargo truck delivered a treadmill to a helicopter traveling to the Havasupai reservation at the bottom of the Grand Canyon.
+They transported a satellite from Chandler to Luke Air Force Base.
+From there, it was loaded onto a transport plane to Alaska and launched into space.

 With Fox Sports and Pepsi as clients, Accurate Cargo helped move products in and out of the Super Bowl in Glendale.
-Special security clearances, tracking devices.
+This involved special security clearances and tracking devices.

 “We love the pace,” says Ken.
 “It rarely slows down, so it holds your attention.”

-Ken was in commercial real estate, leasing warehouse space when he became partners with a client, a freight forwarder.
-The business grew, and when his partner wanted to focus on air freight and Ken saw an opportunity to serve rural Arizona, they decided to part ways.
+Ken was in commercial real estate, leasing warehouse space, when he became a partner with a client, a freight forwarder.
+The business grew, and when Ken saw an opportunity to serve rural Arizona, his partner wanted to focus on air freight, so they decided to part ways.

 “It was pretty down and dirty back then,” says Ken.
 “Your options for shipping were a big corporation or a guy with a truck.”